Car Accident Compensation Lawyers Cairns

 Other costs associated with your accident such as travel to and from medical centres, the expenses of family members and legal fees will also be considered.

-How long do I have to make a claim for compensation?
+How long do I have to make a CTP car accident claim?

 Under Queensland law, there are extremely strict time frames associated with making a claim for compensation for a car accident injury.
-To make matters more complicated, there are cascading time frames for the commencement of formal legal proceedings in a Court, and the delivery of a Notice of Claim.
+To complicate matters, there are cascading time frames for the commencement of formal legal proceedings in a Court and the delivery of a Notice of Claim.
 Generally speaking:

 • A Notice of Claim is required to be served on the CTP Insurer.
 This needs to be served within one month of first consulting a Lawyer for compensation advice or nine months after the accident (whichever is earlier).
 However, this is not the case in claims involving unidentified vehicles against the Nominal Defendant.
 For these, the Notice of Claim must be delivered within three months of the accident date.